 From the initial rough turn, to a second and final turn, approximately 6 weeks will have elapsed.
 This much time in the dry kiln is necessary for the wood to become stable.

-Along with Hassett, the original team at Wooden Nickel consisted of Red Thompson (Sales Representative), Lonnie Mecum, Rita Hunt, Laureen Purkey, Irene Baker, Betty Griffin, Rick Cook, Kathy Dahrens, Anna Thomas and Georgine Fields.
+Along with Hassett (Owner), the original team at Wooden Nickel consisted of Red Thompson (Sales Representative), Lonnie Mecum, Rita Hunt, Laureen Purkey, Irene Baker, Betty Griffin, Rick Cook, Kathy Dahrens, Anna Thomas and Georgine Fields.

 As the sign outside reads “See it Made”, the Wooden Nickel encouraged its retail customers to ask a salesclerk for a tour of its woodshop.